-Why do customer service training programmes fail to drive change?
+Why do customer service training programmes fail to drive change?by

 In this extract from The Journey to WOW: A Roadmap to Outstanding Customer Experience and Loyalty by Shaun Belding, the protagonist explores how customer service training programmes come unstuck.